aviDms/eazy_etl/examples/load_table_from_google_doc/readme.md

 ### From Google Doc to PostgreSQL

-Create a simple pipeline for loading data from a google doc to a postgresql database table.
+Create a simple pipeline for loading data from a Google Doc to a database table in PostgreSQL.

-Each ETL job must be a separate folder, containing Python and SQL scripts, as well as other details or configuration such as xml config files for Jenkins scheduler.
-This folder has 3
+Each ETL job must be a separate folder, containing Python and SQL scripts, as well as other details or configuration such as .xml config files for Jenkins scheduler.

-file:
+This folder has three files:

     * a Pyhton script used to run the ETL job
     * an SQL script used to create the target table
     * a readme file, serving as documentation